AlexisTessier/vibrato-bdd/README.md

 	.runTestSuiteFrom(__dirname, 'poney cat');
 	```

-	or another one from the cli, when using the command "npm test", with the --vibrato-tag (-vt) option :
+	or another one from the cli, when using the command "node test", with the --vibrato-tag (-vt) option :

 		node test -vt poney dog